big-tuwien/big-tuwien.github.io/content/publication/tuw-171842/index.md

 publication_types:
 - '1'
 publishDate: '2008-12-01'
+specifics: 'Vortrag: 2nd International Conference on Theory and Practice of Eletronic Governance (ICEGOV 2008), Cairo, Egypt; 01.12.2008 - 04.12.2008; in: "Proceedings of the 2nd International Conference on Theory and Practice of Eletronic Governance", (2008), ISBN: 978-1-60558-386-0; S. 245 - 250.'
 title: Outsourcing as a Strategy for IT Harmonization - A Public Sector Case Study Proposing an Approach in Independent Stakeholder Scenarios
 url_pdf: ''